hashintel/hash/deploy/terraform/README.md

 ## Deploy infrastructure with terraform

-You must prepare a `tfvars` file containing secrets in order to spin up the environment.
+You must prepare a `tfvars` file containing secrets to spin up the environment.
 This can be done by creating a file in `./hash/prod.secrets.tfvars` containing the following definitions (change the values):

 ```tfvars
 hash_seed_users = [